kalisio/kargo/docs/how-to-use-it/getting-started.md

 #### Install a local Registry

 Some of the services proposed by **Kargo** need to be build before you can deploy it.
 For these reason, it is necessary to have a local Registry on the Manager node.
-To install it you can run the command:

-`docker stack deploy -c registry.yml registry`
+To install it you can run the command `docker stack deploy -c registry.yml registry`

 where `registry.yml` has the following content: